kevinhwang91/rnvimr/README.md

 A: Press `H` in Ranger, mean go back to the last history directory.

-Q: How can I use Ranger defualt configuration (vanilla)?
+Q: How can I use Ranger default configuration (vanilla)?

 A: Write `let g:rnvimr_vanilla = 1` to your vim configuration.